aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/cassandra-streamreactor-sink.md

 messages will be parsed and needs to be included in the connector configuration.

-When using Avro as source data format, you need to set following parameters
+When using Avro as source data format, set the following parameters:

 -   `value.converter.schema.registry.url`: pointing to the Aiven for Apache Kafka schema registry URL in the form of